 Akamai internship experience in more detail

-ACCEPTANCE AND PROJECT PLACEMENT: During the acceptance process, applicants are carefully matched with a project and a mentor who will supervise them during their 7-week project.
-(See where Akamai interns work.)
+ACCEPTANCE AND PROJECT PLACEMENT: During the acceptance process, applicants are carefully matched with a project and a mentor who will supervise them during their 8-week project.
+(See where the interns work.)
 Mentors have identified essential skills needed to do the project (which are used to match interns to projects), and expect to provide on the job training for many other skills.
 Applicants who are accepted are sent an offer that includes the internship site and project, as well as information about housing and transportation, and have a short period of time to confirm that they will participate in the program.
 Applicants are invited to ask questions about the site and project during this phase.
 Once applicants have completed their acceptance package, they are introduced to their mentor via email to get oriented to their projects.

-INTERNSHIP PROJECT AND SITE*: After the preparatory course, interns go to their internship site location where they will complete their project and become part of the work environment.
+INTERNSHIP PROJECT AND SITE: After the preparatory course, interns go to their internship site where they will complete their project and become part of the work environment.
 The project addresses a real need identified by the host organization, and will be a valuable training experience for the intern.
 If housing is needed, interns are provided with housing (usually double occupancy with another intern), and provided with a transportation allowance if needed.
+Interns will pay for their own meals during the internship, except during the one-week prep course when they are provided.
 They work approximately full-time on their project, meet others who work at the site, and may visit fellow interns at other sites during the summer.
+The specific details of housing and transportation are outlined in an acceptance offer.

 Click to receive program announcements by joining our emailing list.